leewtai/leewtai.github.io/courses/linear_regression/minor_syllabus.md

 ### Expectations
 #### - Learning outcomes
 - Transition from learning via imitation to working backwards from the question
-- Understand when to use linear regression for prediction vs inference
+- Understand when to use linear regression for data mining, prediction, or inference
 - Be able to articulate counter examples for linear regression to "fail"
+- Be able to fit, evaluate, and improve models
-- Be able to simulate and confirm basic mathematical results for regression
+- Learn to simulate and confirm basic mathematical results

 #### - Your Job
   - Come to class, bring your laptop, take chances!